IATI/iati-publisher-docs/docs/sign-in.rst

 ##########

 .. attention::
-    IATI Publisher switched to using IATI single sign-on in December 2025.
+    IATI Publisher switched to use IATI single sign-on in December 2025.
 You will need an IATI Account to use IATI Publisher.
-All existing user accounts were automatically migrated across.
+All existing user accounts are being automatically migrated 1-5th December.

 Sign in to IATI Publisher with your IATI Account email address and password.
 You can reset your password if needed.